 Kids are interested in what’s going on around them, and seeing how their role models use alcohol is part of this.
 Research shows that parents have the greatest impact on shaping their kid’s attitude to alcohol and future drinking behaviour.
 The role alcohol plays in your life will have an effect on them too.

-As a parent your teen will challenge you about your own drinking behaviours.
+Your teen will probably challenge you about your own drinking behaviours.
 Teens want to be treated like adults, which may mean discussing drinking alcohol at home, asking to take alcohol to parties or drinking with their friends.

 Therefore, it is important that you set the right example and that you have open and frank conversations with them about your expectations.

 How to shape your kids’ attitudes towards alcohol